Cochrane for Clinicians

 Although general health checks increase the number of new diagnoses, they do not decrease total, cardiovascular-related, or cancer-related morbidity or mortality.
 The studies in this Cochrane review have limited applicability to the current recommended practice of providing selective, evidence-based preventive services in primary care settings.
 (Strength of Recommendation: B, based on inconsistent or limited-quality patient-oriented evidence.)

 The general health check (also known as the complete physical examination or periodic health evaluation) has been a standard part of medical practice for years.
 Despite a lack of consensus on the value of the complete physical examination, physicians and patients continue to support it.
-In fact, 66% of the public think that having an annual complete physical examination is necessary.1 Physicians cite perceived benefits to the physician-patient relationship, patient expectations
+In fact, 66% of the public think that having an annual complete physical examination is necessary.1 Physicians cite perceived benefits to the physician-patient relationship, patient expectations for a complete physical examination, fear of malpractice litigation, and compensation as reasons to continue performing complete physical examinations.2

 The practice recommendations in this activity are available at http://summaries.cochrane.org/CD009009.